mattilalab/petrov-et-al-2018/README.md

 ## Scripts output

-The scripts use `/tmp` for their working ad output dirs.
-The only exception is 00_batchFromNCBI, which uses `/var/tmp/chromosomes`.
+The scripts use `/tmp` for their working and output dirs.
+The only exception is the scripts found in 00_batchFromNCBI, which use `/var/tmp/chromosomes`.